Allukard31/Very-Wild-Trip/README.md

 This website was designed dynamically thanks to HTML/CSS & PHP !

-We used Git/GitHub to work and collaborate as a team :-)
+We used Git/GitHub to work and collaborate as a team :smile:

 And also animate.css (https://animate.style/) for animations & Google Fonts API (https://fonts.google.com/).